Thumby

 Where The Value Story Gets Real

 Thumby is currently tracked around $19 (Gray) $24 (Black, Blue, Pink, Yellow) $35 (Gold) and lands in the $0 - $50 pricing band.
-Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.
+This category is ruthless about value perception.
+A handheld can be beloved at one price and impossible to defend at another.

 The spreadsheet points shoppers toward Kickstarter and Indiegogo for availability.
 That matters because storefront quality, shipping confidence, and after-sales expectations often shape the emotional experience of a purchase before the box even arrives.